 - With the expiration of the legacy per parcel tax and its renewal at a maximum level of \$76, NCLA's revenue is projected to sustain twenty years of continued expanded levels of service.
 Final bond debt service requirements have been funded in full and new assessments are adequate to fund future operations over the long term.
-In so far as NCLA labor costs are derived from County services, the implementation of cost control measures at the County level, as noted this year in the operating results, remains a key assumption. - NCLA will continue to supplement funding to provide an additional 12 operational hours per week at the Central Library and, in the current year, has increased hours at the Woodland library to 19 hours of additional service.
-In the fiscal year 2012-2013 budget, NCLA maintained its book budget contribution to \$65,000 and adjusted its operational budget to reflect cost savings brought forward by the Santa Clara County Library System.
+In so far as NCLA labor costs are derived from County services, the implementation of cost control measures at the County level, as noted this year in the operating results, remains a key assumption.
+The FY 2013/14 is projecting a change in trend with an 8.2% increase in labor costs given updated benefit estimates. - NCLA will continue to supplement funding to provide an additional 12 operational hours per week at the Central Library and, in the current year, has increased hours at the Woodland Library to 19 hours of additional service.
+In the FY 2013/14 budget, NCLA lowered its book budget contribution from \$65,000 to \$25,000 as a cost savings measure.